 Domestic or international, public or private, non-profit or for-profit organizations are eligible to apply for ICRG funding.
 The Principal Investigator must have a PhD, MD, or other terminal degree.
-The ICRG encourages early career investigators to apply.
+The ICRG encourages early career investigators to apply for a Seed Grant.